sroycode/zapdos/README.md

 This code is work in progress and is to change frequently.

+* Data structrures have changed, so if you upgrade from 0.4.1 to 0.5.0 you need to dump the data again

 ## What is it

 1. As of now this is a completion engine .
 The reverse geocoding and other functions are in the works.